ElektraInitiative/libelektra/doc/help/kdb-gen-highlevel.md

 If you don't want to embed the full specification in your binary, we recommend:

-`kdb gen -F ni=spec.ini highlevel /sw/org/app/#0/current config specLocation=external specValidation=minimal`
+`kdb gen -F ni=spec.ini highlevel /sw/org/app/#0/current config embeddedSpec=defaults specValidation=minimal`

 For the minimal binary size you may use (this comes with its own drawbacks, see [elektra-highlevel-gen(7)](elektra-highlevel-gen.md)):

-`kdb gen -F ni=spec.ini highlevel /sw/org/app/#0/current config specLocation=external defaultsHandling=speconly specValidation=minimal`
+`kdb gen -F ni=spec.ini highlevel /sw/org/app/#0/current config embeddedSpec=none specValidation=minimal`

 ## SEE ALSO